gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The exchange of Token Transfer Request and Response is defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}.
 In addition to that, the following applies.

-* The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values:
+* The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values (OPT2):

    - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value 'null' (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and about the exact encoding of public keys used in the groups that the client has been authorized to join.
 This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.